Strong C IV emission from star-forming galaxies: a case for high Lyman continuum photon escape: C iv emitters as tracers of high ionising photon escape

-We find that the velocity offset of the \lya\ line in the stacked spectrum compared to the systemic redshift is relatively small at $v\approx296 \pm 20$\,km\,s$^{-1}$, as shown in Fig \ref{fig:lya-vel}.
-We also note that the \lya\ emission is strong and appears to be symmetric with non-zero flux bluewards of the \lya\ peak, although this could also be a consequence of stacking objects with a variety of line profiles, resulting in an overall Gaussian distribution.
-The strength and the low velocity offset compared to systemic, however, are consistent with predictions from \citet{ver15} of high \lya\ and LyC escape.
+We find that the velocity offset of the \lya\ line in the stacked spectrum compared to the systemic redshift is relatively small at $v\approx296 \pm 20$\,km\,s$^{-1}$, as shown in Figure \ref{fig:lya-vel}.
+We also note that the \lya\ emission is strong and appears to be symmetric, reproduced well by a single Gaussian function with non-zero flux bluewards of the \lya\ peak (see also \S\ref{sec:stack-lines}).
+However, the emergent symmetrical profile in the stacked spectrum may be a consequence of stacking objects with a variety of \lya\ profiles and velocity offsets, with low spectral resolution additionally resolving out any intrinsic multi-peak structure of \lya\ emission seen in individual objects.
+The strength and the low velocity offset compared to systemic, however, are consistent with predictions from \citet{ver15} of high \lya\ and LyC photon escape.

-To put the observed \lya\ strength and velocity offset observed in the stacked spectrum of \civ\ emitters in the global context of star-forming galaxies at $z\sim3.6$, we compare our measurements to stacked spectra of 19 randomly selected star-forming galaxies from the VANDELS parent sample with the same range of UV luminosities and redshifts, and redshift quality flags as the \civ\ emitters.
+To put the observed \lya\ strength and velocity offset observed in the stacked spectrum of \civ\ emitters in the global context of star-forming galaxies at $z\sim3.6$, we compare our measurements to stacked spectra of 19 randomly selected star-forming galaxies from the VANDELS parent sample with the same range of UV luminosities, redshifts and redshift quality flags as the \civ\ emitters.
 We repeat the stacking process 500 times following the methodology outlined in \S\ref{sec:stack}, obtaining a distribution of stacked spectra of non-\civ\ emitters randomly drawn from VANDELS.
 We then measure the strength of \lya\ emission in each stack as well as the offset of the peak of \lya\ emission from the expected `systemic' redshift, using the spectroscopic redshifts compiled by the VANDELS team as reference.

-We show the results of this exercise in Fig \ref{fig:lya-ew-vel}, where it is clear that the stack of \civ\ emitters not only shows a \ew(\lya) value that is $5\sigma$ higher than the median \lya\ EW measured from randomly stacking VANDELS spectra, its velocity offset compared to the systemic redshift is also $3\sigma$ lower than the median offset.
-We also generally find that stronger \lya\ lines tend to peak closer to the systemic redshift, which has also been observed in the literature \citep[see][for example]{erb14}.
+We show the results of this exercise in Fig \ref{fig:lya-ew-vel}, where it is clear that the stack of \civ\ emitters not only shows a \ew(\lya) value that is $5\sigma$ higher than the median \lya\ EW measured from randomly stacking VANDELS spectra, its velocity offset compared to systemic is also $3\sigma$ lower than the median offset.
+We also find that stronger \lya\ lines tend to peak closer to the systemic redshift, which has also been observed in the literature \citep[see][for example]{erb14}.